astral-sh/ruff/crates/ruff_python_formatter/README.md

 lot faster.
 We use [insta](https://insta.rs/) to create snapshots of all tests in `crates/ruff_python_formatter/resources/test/fixtures/ruff`.
 We have copied the majority of tests over from Black to check the difference between Ruff and Black output.
-Whenever we have no more differences on a black input file, we delete then snapshot.
+Whenever we have no more differences on a Black input file, the snapshot is deleted.

-**Ecosystem checks** `scripts/formatter_ecosystem_checks.sh` runs black compatibility and stability checks on a number of selected projects.
-It will print the similarity index, the percentage of lines that remains unchanged between black's formatting and our formatting.
+**Ecosystem checks** `scripts/formatter_ecosystem_checks.sh` runs Black compatibility and stability checks on a number of selected projects.
+It will print the similarity index, the percentage of lines that remains unchanged between Black's formatting and our formatting.
 You could compute it as the number of neutral lines in a diff divided by the neutral plus the removed lines.
 We run this script in CI, you can view the results in a PR page under "Checks" > "CI" > "Summary" at the bottom of the page.
 The stability checks catch for three common problems: The second